kvarak/dnd/docs/_Folk/tiefling.md

     <hr class="dividerinfolk">

 -   ### Feyblood
-    An Assimar can not become a Feyblood.
+    A tiefling can not become a Feyblood.
 If your Fey heritage is stronger than your fiendish, you will be born a regular human instead.

     <hr class="dividerinfolk">